Eweka01/Building-a-SOC-Honeynet-in-Azure-Live-Traffic-/README.md

 For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint

 ## Attack Maps Before Hardening / Security Controls
+The visual representation presented below provides an overview of the assault endeavors targeted at a publicly accessible Microsoft SQL server throughout a span of 24 hours.
+The plotted data points on the map delineate the precise origins of these attacks or attempted logins.
 ![4](https://github.com/user-attachments/assets/95e683b3-3651-449c-a5a7-7e41e2113745)<br>
+The depicted attack map elucidates the multitude of syslog authentication failures encountered by the Linux server I provisioned, elucidating the presence of unsanctioned endeavors to gain entry from external sources beyond the confines of the local network.
+This serves as an emphatic reminder underscoring the indispensability of fortifying Linux servers with robust authentication protocols and diligently scrutinizing system logs to detect and thwart potential intrusions.
 ![5](https://github.com/user-attachments/assets/9d57503a-206b-478f-983d-dba62baf31a2)<br>
+The exhibited attack map encapsulates a multitude of RDP (Remote Desktop Protocol) and SMB (Server Message Block) failures, vividly exemplifying the unrelenting endeavors of potential assailants to exploit these specific protocols.
+The visual depiction accentuates the imperative nature of fortifying remote access and file-sharing services as a means to safeguard against illicit entry and mitigate the looming cyber threats that may ensue.
 ![6](https://github.com/user-attachments/assets/f91fe16d-a5b4-428c-8a14-5b0b2194b99d)<br>

 # Metrics Before Hardening / Security Controls